• Skip to main content

 Help clarify.
 Many times, people need to “talk out loud” about their situation.
 Doing so helps them surface inconsistencies in their story and uncover gaps in their thought process.
 Use helpful clarifying questions such as:

-By using exploration, distinction and clarification to coach a colleague, you will be stepping into a leadership role, if only for a few minutes.
+So the next time someone says, “I need your advice,” make a mental note to take the conversation into coaching territory by using exploration, distinction and clarification.
+That is a way of stepping into a leadership role, if only for a few minutes.
 And that is far better than doling out advice.

 Reader Interactions